ashlinrichardson/ashlinrichardson/README.md

 ### Hi 👋
 Pleased to meet you!
-An industrious senior data scientist with the BC Forest Protection Branch, I work to orient Research & Development to serve Operations: building bridges and coalitions needed to effectuate that.
+An industrious senior data scientist with the BC Ministry of Forest/ Forest Protection Branch, I work to orient Research & Development to serve Operations: building bridges and coalitions needed to make it happen.
 Open to collaborate!
 Best regards,

 Ashlin